53rd District Court in Howell and Brighton

 The Howell District Court in Livingston County

 The 53rd District Court has two locations.
-The Court in Howell is located at 204 S. Highlander Way, Howell, MI 48843.
-The Brighton location is 224 N. 1st St., Brighton, MI 48116.
+The Court in Howell is located at 204 S. Highlander Way, Howell, MI 48843, and the Brighton location is 224 N. 1st St., Brighton, MI 48116.
 The 53rd District Court in Howell has jurisdiction over misdemeanor criminal matters, the preliminary proceedings in Livingston County felony matters, and minor civil lawsuits.

 Misdemeanor Charges in the Howell and Brighton